Domain generalization across tumor types, laboratories, and species -- insights from the 2022 edition of the Mitosis Domain Generalization Challenge: Material and evaluation methods

 While, ideally, a consecutive selection of cases would be desirable to provide representative samples, we intentionally deviated from this norm in this iteration of the challenge.
 Specifically, we ensured the inclusion of a minimum number of mitotically active cases across all domains.
 This was done in order to ensure sufficient dataset support for \ac{MF} objects in each respective domain.

-We prepared a small preliminary test set to check the validity of the algorithmic approaches through the docker submission system.
-In this dataset, the following domains were included: \begin{itemize} \item Domain $\alpha$: Human breast carcinoma, similar to the training set domain A, but scanned with a Hamamatsu RS2 scanner.
-Five cases, previously used as part of the preliminary test set of \ac{MIDOG} 2021 \citep{aubreville2023mitosis}. \item Domain $\beta$: Canine osteosarcoma, retrieved from the \ac{DA} of \ac{VMU}.
-Five cases digitized with a 3DHistech Pannoramic Scan II at 40$\times$ magnification (0.25 $\mu m$/px). \item Domain $\gamma$: Human lymphoma, retrieved from the \ac{DA} of UMC Utrecht.
-Five cases digitized with a Hamamatsu XR (C12000-22) at 40$\times$ magnification (0.23 $\mu m$/px). \item Domain $\delta$: Canine pheochromocytoma, retrieved from the \ac{DA} of \ac{VMU}.
+We prepared a small {(20 cases) }preliminary test set to check the validity of the algorithmic approaches through the docker submission system.
+In this dataset, the following domains were included: \begin{itemize} \item Domain $\alpha$: Human breast carcinoma{, an epithelial tumor with aggregated cell pattern/morphology}, similar to the training set domain A, but scanned with a Hamamatsu RS2 scanner.
+Five cases, previously used as part of the preliminary test set of \ac{MIDOG} 2021 \citep{aubreville2023mitosis}. \item Domain $\beta$: Canine osteosarcoma, {a mesenchymal tumor with predominantly spindle cell morphology,} retrieved from the \ac{DA} of \ac{VMU}.
+Five cases digitized with a 3DHistech Pannoramic Scan II at 40$\times$ magnification (0.25 $\mu m$/px). \item Domain $\gamma$: Human lymphoma{, a mesenchymal tumor, round cell morphology}, retrieved from the \ac{DA} of UMC Utrecht.
+Five cases digitized with a Hamamatsu XR (C12000-22) at 40$\times$ magnification (0.23 $\mu m$/px). \item Domain $\delta$: Canine pheochromocytoma, {a neuroendocrine tumor with aggregated cell pattern/morphology,} retrieved from the \ac{DA} of \ac{VMU}.
 Five cases digitized with a 3DHistech Pannoramic Scan II at 40$\times$ magnification (0.25 $\mu m$/px). \end{itemize}

 For the evaluation of the challenge, we constructed the so-called final test set, where only a single evaluation per team was permitted.
-The dataset included 10 cases per domain, encompassing the following domains, evenly divided between human and veterinary samples:
+The dataset, { of which an overview is shown in Fig. \ref{fig:overview_domains_testset}, }included 10 cases per domain, encompassing the following domains, evenly divided between human and veterinary samples: